 During the last retreat day, I was sitting in deep meditation close to the stage where Amma was.
 Much time passed without notice.
 Suddenly, I popped up out of meditation and realized the program was about to end and Amma was getting ready to leave the hall.
 Without thought, I rose and began rushing over to the doorway so that I could get one last look and possible touch from Her.

 I witnessed myself dashing over to the doorway, weaving in and out of a sea of people, hurriedly.
 Then it dawned on me and a smile washed over my face – Was I not acting in the same manner as those cult-like, frantic followers do?
 Yet, I couldn’t stop myself.
 In that moment, I had no choice, I had to be with Amma one last time that night!

 In that spontaneous moment, I accepted her as my teacher, my Guru, but even more powerfully did I realize she had already accepted me as her student.
-Humbly, simply, this Giant of a Soul was waiting for me to be ready to open to her!
-I sat down and wept again with great humility and understanding.
+Humbly, simply, this Giant of a Soul was waiting for me to be ready to open to Her!
+I sat down and wept again but openly this time, with great humility and understanding.

 What Amma has accomplished in 40 + year of selfless service is astounding!
 For more information about Amma or to view her tour schedule and experience an embrace for yourself, please visit www.amma.org.
 To find out more about her global charities, please go to www.embracingtheworld.org.